 Master of Music Education in Music Therapy

-The graduate programs within the Music Education and Music Therapy (MEMT) department include advanced professional and scholarly study for music educators and music therapists, licensure/certification programs for those with baccalaureate degrees in other fields who plan to enter either the music education or music therapy professions (these graduate licensure/certification programs typically require collateral undergraduate coursework) and advanced study for individuals in related disciplines.
+The graduate programs within the Music Education and Music Therapy (MEMT) department include advanced professional and scholarly study for music educators and music therapists, licensure/certification programs for those with baccalaureate degrees in other fields who plan to enter either the music education or music therapy professions (the graduate equivalency programs typically requires collateral undergraduate coursework) and advanced study for individuals in related disciplines.
 Areas of emphasis, curricula, examinations, and regulations and procedures are described in the MEMT Master's Graduate Handbook available online.

 - Undergraduate grade-point average (GPA) of 3.0 or higher on a 4.0 scale